gavinklfong/reactive-spring-forex-trade/README.md

 Maven pom.xml was generated on Spring Initializr with the following dependent libraries:

 - **Spring WebFlux** - Web Framework supports non-block operations
-- **Spring Data JPA** - Persistent data access
+- **Spring Data R2DBC** - Persistent data access
 - **Spring Validation** - Validation definition using annotations
 - **H2 Database** - In-memory database for testing

-### External Service

-To retrieve the latest currency exchange rate, service consume external API [ https://api.exchangeratesapi.io]
+### Forex Rate API

+To simulate API provider for Forex Rate, the workspace comes with a json data for **json-server** so that this application can consume the API for forex rate retrieval.

+You will need to install json-server on your environment `npm install -g json-server`

 ## Build & Run